NoahGallo/NoahGallo/README.md

 ## 🌐 Professional Journey 🌐
 - **Education**: Master in IT specialized in Cloud Computing and Mobility at Université de Picardie Jules Verne.
-- **Experience**: Various internships and projects with a focus on cloud computing, infrastructure, DevOps, CI/CD, system administration, IoT, and programming.
+- **Experience**: Various internships and projects with a focus on cloud computing, infrastructure, DevOps, CI/CD, system administration, and some programming.

 ## 🌱 Continuous Learner & Collaborator 🌱
 I'm actively engaged in pursuing cloud certifications and am passionate about expanding my expertise.
 I thrive on sharing knowledge, learning new technologies, and tackling challenging problems.